Beginners Guide To Budget Friendly Meal Prep For Saving Money and Eating Better.

 6. Store Smart

-You want to use clear, airtight containers so you can keep them safe to eat and also see what’s inside at a glance.
-Label each with the date with how long it stays good.
-Most meals you prep are going to only be for the next 3-4 days in the fridge.
+You want to use clear, airtight containers so you can keep them safe to eat and also see what's inside at a glance.
+Label each with the date and the expiration period.
+Most meals you prep will only last 3-4 days in the fridge.
 These habits prevent wasting food and keep the taste fresh.

 Meal prepping doesn't have to be complicated.
-Start small and choose to your liking.
+Start small and choose what you like.
 It's not about perfection; it's about saving money and time.
 Your future self will thank you for every minute you spend in prepping.

 Popular posts from this blog